 The Library Media Center is the hub of our schools and plays a central role in the education of our students.
 Our media specialists teach skills on how to use information, create engaging presentations with the newest technology, and discover new ideas through interdisciplinary lessons using both print and digital resources.
 Teachers and media specialists work together to design lessons that help students locate, evaluate, interpret, synthesize, use and present information in ways similar to real-world expectations.
 Students produce multimedia presentations, create websites and produce digital movies and podcasts.
 Projects are embedded throughout our curricular areas and are taught in context-- not in isolation.
 Our school media centers maintain a rich collection of books suitable for all reading interests but also go beyond the physical spaces they occupy, as more resources are available 24/7 through the power of the Internet.
-We truly have "Media Centers without Walls" The resources and lessons provided through the Library Media Center help prepare students for their 21st century world.
+We truly have "Media Centers without Walls" The resources and lessons provided through the Library Media Center help prepare students for their 21st century

 Regular classroom visits are scheduled to develop library skills as well as a love of literature.
 The Center is open to students throughout the day as a resource.
+All classes receive instruction in the Computer Center at least once per week, and have the opportunity to sign up for lab time beyond their weekly scheduled time.